Armed paramedic who was shot by Kyle Rittenhouse testifies he thought teen was an active shooter – KION546

 An armed paramedic who was shot by Kyle Rittenhouse in Kenosha, Wisconsin, last year testified Monday that he pulled out his own firearm because he believed Rittenhouse was an active shooter.

 Gaige Grosskreutz, 27, testified that he unholstered his handgun on August 25, 2020, as he and a crowd followed Rittenhouse, who had just fatally shot another man.
-Rittenhouse fell to the ground, fired twice at an unknown person who tried to kick him and then fatally shot Anthony Huber, who hit Rittenhouse with a skateboard.
+Rittenhouse fell to the ground, fired twice at an unknown person and then fatally shot Anthony Huber.

 Grosskreutz, just feet away, put his hands in the air, videos show.
-He then saw Rittenhouse rerack his weapon — a motion that loads it for gunfire — and so moved to defend himself, he testified.
+He then saw Rittenhouse rerack his weapon — a motion that loads it for gunfire, he testified.

 “Reracking the weapon in my mind meant that the defendant pulled the trigger while my hands were in the air, but the gun didn’t fire, so by reracking the weapon I inferred the defendant wasn’t accepting my surrender,” he testified.

-Yet Grosskreutz didn’t — or couldn’t — pull the trigger, he said.
+Yet Grosskreutz did not pull the trigger of his weapon, he said.

 “That’s not the kind of person I am,” he added, citing his medical training.

-The testimony, delivered as prosecutors played videos of Grosskreutz’s movements that night in August 2020, came at the start of the second week of trial for Rittenhouse, who fired an AR-15-style weapon eight times amid protests following the police shooting of Jacob Blake.
+The testimony, delivered as prosecutors played videos of Grosskreutz’s movements that night, came at the start of the second week of trial for Rittenhouse, who fired an AR-15-style weapon eight times amid protests following the police shooting of Jacob Blake.

 Now 18, Rittenhouse has pleaded not guilty to seven charges, including first-degree intentional homicide, first-degree reckless homicide and first-degree attempted intentional homicide — the latter of which for wounding Grosskreutz.

-He has pleaded not guilty to all charges, and his defense attorney Mark Richards said he fired only in self-defense.
+Defense attorney Mark Richards said Rittenhouse fired only in self-defense.
 In opening statements, he described Rosenbaum as the aggressor in the initial incident and said Huber and Grosskreutz were part of an attacking “mob.”

 The prosecution called 14 witnesses last week, including police, witnesses and armed men out in Kenosha that night.